VirusTotal/yara/docs/writingrules.rst

 *******************

 YARA rules are easy to write and understand, and they have a syntax that resembles the C language.
-He here is the simplest rule that you can write for YARA, which does absolutely nothing::
+Here is the simplest rule that you can write for YARA, which does absolutely nothing::

     rule dummy